 Combat for the player character has slowed down, meaning blocking, attacking and healing with Estus all take far longer.
 Dodge-rolling does not go as far unless your Equip load is very low and doesn't have any many invincible frames until Agility is increased significantly.
 On the other hand, regular movement speed doesn't slow down until above 100% equip load while roll speed doesn't go down until you hit 70% equip load (rather than starting to "fat roll" once you hit 50%).

-Many more enemies can change the direction of their attack after starting it up, making the window for dodging smaller.
+Many more enemies have attacks with autotracking: they can change the attack's direction some times after starting, making the window for dodging smaller.

 New Game+ doesn't just have stronger enemies.
 There are also more of them, including red phantoms.